WebXpertAlando/Telco-Customer-Churn-Prediction-Model/README.md

-# Capstone_Project_2024
+# Telco Customer Churn Prediction Model
-## Data Engineering: Option 2:Telco Customer Churn Prediction and Retention Strategy
+## Telco Customer Churn Prediction and Retention Strategy
 ### Introduction
 Customer churn is the percentage of customers that stopped using your company's product or service during a certain time frame.
 It’s easier to keep an existing customer than to gain a new one, and it’s much simpler to save a departing customer than to tempt them back later.
 Customer churn is measured using customer churn rate.
 That’s the number of people who stopped being customers during a set period of time, such as a year, a month, or a financial quarter.
 ### About Dataset